qmlbook/qmlbook/docs/start/start.rst

     proxy->setFilterCaseSensitive(Qt::CaseInsensitive);
     proxy->setFilterFixedString(QString)

 The filter proxy model is much more powerful than demonstrated here.
-For now it is enough to remember its exists.
+For now, it is enough to remember it exists.

 .. note::